skelsec/aardwolfgui/README.md

 :triangular_flag_on_post: This is the public repository of aardwolf, for latest version and updates please consider supporting us through https://porchetta.industries/

-# AARDWOLFGUI - Asynchronous RDP client in Python
+# AARDWOLFGUI - Asynchronous RDP client in Python (GUI)
 Qt5 based GUI for aardwolf RDP/VNC client

 ## :triangular_flag_on_post: Sponsors